-In TDD, I don’t care much about the output.
-The only thing needed is to carry out the test in a particular way.
+“In TDD, I’m not concerned about the output.
+The only thing needed is to carry out the test in a particular way.”

-Communication and feedback
+Communication and Feedback

-Again, but in simpler words:
+TDD vs BDD again, but in simpler words:

-TDD may lack the ability to specify the exact behavior, but you achieve higher quality with software code.
+TDD may lack the ability to specify exact behavior, but you achieve higher quality with software code.